Please note: Due to popular demand, we are no longer taking applications for Art, History, Primary 3-7 and Primary 5-11 for our 2021-22 Programme.

 Art and Design, Biology, Chemistry, Computing, Design and Technology, English, Geography, History, Mathematics, Modern Foreign Languages, Physics and Religious Studies.

 The course that you will study is made up of; School-Based Experience, Professional Studies Sessions, Subject Immersion Days, Tutorials, Diversity ad Cross Phase experience days

 Professional Studies sessions cover the core teaching & learning knowledge that you will need to be an Outstanding teacher.
 They are delivered by a range of different colleagues, each leading sessions on their own area of specialism.
 These colleagues include Outstanding teachers, Subject Leaders and Specialist Leaders in Education all working in collaboration to provide you with the best possible training experience.

-Teaching & Learning sessions are held in our specialist training facilities at South Hunsley School and are a mix of lecture style sessions and workshops.
+Professional Studies sessions are held in our specialist training facilities at the YWTT Training Base on the campus of South Hunsley School and are a mix of lecture style sessions and workshops.

-Subject Studies sessions are designed to provide you with the specific skills to teach your subject.
+Subject Immersion days are designed to provide you with the specific skills to teach your subject.
 They are delivered by subject specialists and Specialist Leaders of Education within your subject area, ensuring that you are getting the most up to date and innovate preparation for your subject teaching.